Black-Swan-ICL/PyPCAlg/README.md

 # PyPCAlg

-This repository contains Python implementation of the original PC algorithm.
+This repository contains a Python implementation of the original PC algorithm.

 # Structure of the package

-Folder **examples** contains small dimensional (i.e. the number of nodes is low) of graphs to test the algorithm on.
+Folder **examples** contains examples of small dimensional graphs (i.e. with a low number of nodes) to test the PC algorithm on.

 The exhaustive lists of the (conditional) independence relationships satisfied by these examples (assuming both the causal Markov condition and